No matter what anybody tells you, words and ideas can change the world. – Mr. John Keating, Dead Poets Society

 I read and write as often as I can.
 Now the amount of time I spend reading for pleasure is far less than I should, but hey what can you do when life gets a little bit too hectic.

 Our hectic lives, though, are exactly why the arts are so important.
 They give us a chance to express our feelings—the tough moments we experience, as well as the happy moments.

 I know for a fact that words and ideas can change the world.
 At the very least, they’ve changed my world.

 Finding words that connect to your life can be a therapeutic experience.
 A quote from another person, movie, or piece of literature can pinpoint exactly what you’re feeling, The same goes for musical lyrics.
 At any given moment, I stumble upon quotes that not only resonate in my life, but ones that just make me smile, laugh and think.
 It’s amazing how a string of words on a piece of paper can leave an impact.

 Dead Poets Society is one movie that I recommend everyone to see at least once in your life.
-No it’s not my usual romantic comedy.
+It’s not my usual romantic comedy.
 It’s something much more important.
 This movie proves how our happiness is dependent on our choices.
-We can choose to live the life we are meant for-to “seize the day.”
-Or we can take the path of conformity and mold ourselves into a life that others want us to live.
+We can choose to live the life we are meant for, to seize the day, or we can take the path of conformity and mold ourselves into a life that others want us to live.